High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Introduction

 Many of the previous comparisons made use of heterogeneous literature compilation.
 They were therefore limited by systematic uncertainties, which can be as large as 0.4 dex in [{Fe}/{H}] and 0.2 dex in [{X}/{Fe}].
-As we will see later in this paper, this can easily smear out or falsely create abundance peculiarities.
-Another complication arises from the fact that the literature sample was often a mixture of accreted and in situ stars.
-As \citep[][hereafter, NS10]{Nissen2010} showed from their homogeneously analyzed samples, the Milky Way halo contains two major populations, accreted and in situ stars, which differ in abundance ratios.
-Without understanding the origin of the comparison sample, it remains unclear if the chemical peculiarities of the Helmi stream stars, if any, indicate just that they are accreted or that the progenitor had a unique evolution.
-Although \citet{Nissen2021a} is the only exception in the sense that they compared Helmi streams' members with accreted stars using homogeneously derived chemical abundance, larger samples can also help in understanding the interesting abundance pattern reported in the two stars in a binary system.
+This can easily obscure or falsely create abundance peculiarities, as we will see later in this paper.
+Another complication arises because the literature sample was often a mixture of accreted and in situ stars.
+As \citet[][hereafter, NS10]{Nissen2010} showed from their homogeneously analyzed samples, the Milky Way halo contains two major populations, accreted and in situ stars, which differ in abundance ratios.
+Without understanding the origin of the comparison sample, it remains unclear if the chemical peculiarities of the Helmi stream stars, if any, indicate simply that they are accreted or that the progenitor had a unique evolution. \citet{Nissen2021a} is the only exception in the sense that they compared Helmi stream members with accreted stars using homogeneously derived chemical abundance.
+However, larger samples could aid our understanding of the interesting abundance pattern reported in the two stars in a binary system.

-Throughout this study, we aim to characterize chemical abundances of the Helmi streams' stars precisely and to compare them with homogeneous abundances of other components in the Milky Way halo, including Gaia-Enceladus, in situ stars (NS10; Reggiani et al. 2017, hereafter R17), and Sequoia \citep[][hereafter, Paper I]{Matsuno2022a}.
-Not only do the precise chemical abundance ratios tell us about the progenitor's properties, but also chemical distinctness of kinematic substructures, if found, enables us to ``chemically-tag'' stars originating from the same progenitor.
-In \citetalias{Matsuno2022a}, we showed that a combination of a line-by-line abundance analysis for a carefully selected sample and homogenization of literature abundance using standard stars is a powerful way to precisely characterize chemical property of kinematic substructures.
+Throughout this study, we aim to precisely characterize the chemical abundances of the Helmi stream stars and to compare them with homogeneous abundances of other components in the Milky Way halo, including Gaia-Enceladus, in situ stars (NS10; Reggiani et al. 2017, hereafter R17), and Sequoia \citep[][hereafter, Paper I]{Matsuno2022a}.
+The precise chemical abundance ratios tell us about the progenitor's properties, but the chemical distinctness of kinematic substructures, if found, would also enable us to ``chemically tag'' stars originating from the same progenitor.
+In \citetalias{Matsuno2022a}, we show that a combination of a line-by-line abundance analysis for a carefully selected sample and homogenization of literature abundances using standard stars is a powerful way to precisely characterize the chemical properties of kinematic substructures.